 Despite high rents in new units, many people can afford market rents, and providing rental units for those that can afford them prevents those people from crowding out those with less means in cheaper rentals.
 Research shows that market rentals reduces rents both city-wide and in nearby units.

 However we know that market rentals will never be affordable for many people.
-In addition to market units, we need to increase affordable and social housing funding to also build thousands of below-market homes for those not served by the private market.
+There are over 10,000 households in the CRD with incomes lower than $23,000 that need housing that rents for $375 - $550 each month.
+We need to increase social housing funding to also build thousands of new below-market homes for those not served by the private market.

 Because housing has been neglected for so long, prices have escalated and unit sizes have decreased over time to hit a lower price point.
 Many single individuals would prefer to pay less for a smaller unit than more for a bigger one.
 Those units will not be good for most families, but it provides another option for people to live in which reduces price pressure on bigger units.
 If it turns out that developers have judged the demand wrong, then those units will be sold at a discount, which benefits buyers.
 There is no evidence to support that demand does not exist for units of all sizes.